 Excessive billing formalities, loopholes, and complexities in the system lead to inaccuracies in the billing processes.
 The rules and regulations often make it challenging and complicated to catch fraud and abuse hence it necessary to know Fraud and Abuse found in Medical Billing.

 Fraud includes false claims, claims for services not provided, or misleading duration and frequency of medical services provided.
-Alternatively, types of abuse include claims for needless medical services, erroneous records or improper billing.
+Alternatively, types of abuse include claims for needless medical services, erroneous records, or improper billing.
 Listed below are different types of fraud and abuse found in medical billing:

 1. Upcoding: Widespread and frequently used form of fraud, upcoding implies the billing of a more complex and severe procedure than performed.
-To ensure the correct bill, the physician should document a comprehensive history, which includes CPT (current procedure terminology) code of the medical procedure performed on the patient.
+To ensure the correct bill, the physician should document a comprehensive history, which includes the CPT (current procedure terminology) code of the medical procedure performed on the patient.

 2. Phantom billing: Another common billing fraud, phantom billing refers to billing for services that were never performed.
 This billing not only increases costs but it also affects the patient as further treatments by physicians tend to be misguided.